 Q: How quickly do floats ship?
 How does shipping work?

-A: To cover our tails, we say that turn-around time is typically 1-3 weeks, but we often have inventory to fill small to medium size orders quickly.
+A: Pipe floats are typically in stock, depending on quantity required (often 100+ ready to go of each size), but lead times for large orders are typically 2-6 weeks.
 If you absolutely need floats to ship now, please be prepared to place the order with us as soon as you get our answer concerning inventory.

 INTERNATIONAL CUSTOMERS: We ship via truck freight to Canada and Mexico, but if you're located outside of North America, we only ship via ocean freight.
-We can ship internationally, but typically only have the ability to ship to ports that receive container ships.
+We do ship internationally, but not to all parts of the world due to liability or extraordinary cost of doing so.
+When shipping outside of the US, Canada, or Mexico, we only ship via container ship and only offer freight direct to a major sea port.
 When shipping via sea freight, the cost that you pay through us is ONLY the cost to get the freight onto the boat and physically to the local dock.
 Your local port WILL have additional fees on top of our freight charge, and you WILL be responsible for your local importation taxes and fees before the freight is handed over at the final destination.
 We simply don't have a way to calculate or collect these fees, so we strongly recommend doing your own research concerning the local fees you will encounter when importing our products.
 Also, you will have to work with a customs broker to file customs documents prior to floats leaving the US.
 We do not include this service and you will be responsible for making such arrangements.
 International orders are subject to minimum order requirements.

 The cost of shipping varies enough from one location to another that we are not able to provide an automated shipping calculator on our site.
 SHIPPING IS NOT INCLUDED IN OUR PRICING.
 If shipping is required, contact us with your COMPLETE shipping address before making your purchase; we are not able to quote freight with just a zip code.
-We work with multiple freight companies and always shop for the best rate for you.
+We work with multiple freight companies and always shop for the best rate.
+When we quote freight, we will always quote the most economical means of getting your order to you, NOT the quickest.
+Delivery dates are NOT guaranteed for ANY shipment.
 A fair amount of work can go into obtaining freight quotes, especially for international customers, so please be reasonable with your requests.
-As the costs of shipping is constantly fluctuating, shipping quotes are typically only valid for a few days and extended shipping quotes are not available.
+As the cost of shipping is constantly fluctuating, shipping quotes are typically only valid for a few days and extended shipping quotes are not available.

 Q: What is the warranty on these floats?